srainney/AAP_pay/README.md

-# GenesysPay Integration
+# AAP <Pay> Integration

-This project consists of three main components that work together to handle payment processing with Genesys and Twilio integration:
+This project consists of three main components that work together to handle payment processing with Twilio Agent Assisted <Pay> integration:

 ## Server